-Inflation, particularly in fuel and other oil-related costs, has had and could continue to have an effect on our results of operations, in both our cost of revenues and SG&A expenses, and our internal and external sources of liquidity.
+Inflation, particularly in areas such as wages, healthcare and energy costs, has had and is expected to have an effect on our results of operations and our internal and external sources of liquidity.

 Critical Accounting Policies

 We believe the policies identified below are critical to our business and the understanding of our results of operations.
 The impact and any associated risks related to these policies on our business are discussed throughout this section where applicable.
 Refer to the notes to our consolidated financial statements in Item 8 for a detailed discussion on the application of these and other accounting policies.
 The preparation of the consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We evaluate our estimates and assumptions on an ongoing basis and base them on a combination of historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Actual results could differ from those estimates.
 Our critical accounting policies that require significant judgments and estimates and assumptions used in the preparation of our consolidated financial statements are as follows: